Private Water Systems FAQs

 How can I find out information about my well?

 State law requires well drillers to complete a well log for every well in the state.
-If you do not have a copy of your well log, you may be able to obtain a copy from your well driller or from the Pennsylvania Bureau of Topographic and Geologic Survey at 717-702-2074.
+If you do not have a copy of your well log, you may be able to obtain a copy from your well driller.
+Many well logs are also available online from the Pennsylvania Bureau of Topographic and Geologic Survey, Groundwater Information System.

 Are water quality problems common in wells in Pennsylvania?